 When you’re choosing a smart water bottle to buy, you should consider:

 - Hydration reminders: It doesn’t matter what method you’re using; this water bottle needs to remind you to drink water throughout the day!
-After all, the ultimate goal is that you drink more water with one of these than without it.
+After all, the ultimate goal is that you drink more water with one than without it.

 - Personalization: Not everyone needs to drink the same amount of water.
 A truly smart bottle should allow you to mold its guidelines to your height, weight, lifestyle, and location.
+(A very tall runner who lives in Los Angeles will probably need to drink more than a smaller, more sedentary person who lives in Burlington.)

 - Technology syncing: Many of these water bottles sync up to an app or smartwatch via bluetooth.
 The sync should be seamless.